thinkb4/a-walk-in-javascript/day_06.md

 ### Functions as properties of an object

 We've learned the concept of [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), therefore we can assign a function to a variable .... what if that variable happens to be an object property?
 Now we're talking, we could create an object with many values of any ECMAScript valid type, including functions, that might manipulate values of the same or other objects!!!.
-This functions are sometimes called "methods" but that might be an arguable statement. ( the door for Object Oriented Programming has been opened )
+This functions are sometimes called "methods" but that might be an arguable statement. (the door for Object Oriented Programming has been opened )

 Let's get some insights from [MDN - Method definitions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Method_definitions)

 ### IIFE

 Do you remember what an [expression](https://en.wikipedia.org/wiki/Expression_(computer_science)) is?
-Now what if I tell you there's a particular expression that let's you declare a function in an expression that immediately execute that function?
+Now what if I tell you there's a particular expression that let's you declare a function in an expression that immediately executes that function?
 Many JavaScripts common patterns are built around that feature called **Immediately Invoked Function Expression** best known by its acronym [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)

 ```javascript